Rent out your car for money

 To be eligible for listing on Turo, your vehicle must be 10 years old or newer at the time of listing, have fewer than 130,000 miles on the clock and be worth less than £100,000 (which shouldn't be too hard).

 Like its competitors, Turo offers a contactless rental system: Turo Go.
-However, not every owner and vehicle will be eligible for the scheme – there are a few criteria you'll need to meet.
+However, not every owner and vehicle will be eligible for the scheme – there are few criteria you'll need to meet.

 What commission does Turo charge?